lucastassis/raptors-shotcharts/README.md

 ####  3.2.4. <a name='OGAnunoby'></a>OG Anunoby

 Last but not least: OG.
-OG had an AMAZING season (yes, I am hyped).
-He showed great growth, and I am not talking about lifting a 1,91m (yes, I am Brazilian so I use the metric system... but for you who do not this is equal to 6 ft 3) grown man with a single arm, in a way we can only guess made Serge proud.
-By the way, just search "Schroder OG" if you don't know what I am talking about.
-Anyway, he had an amazing year and we have no reasons not to be hyped about his next season.
+OG had an AMAZING season (yes, I am hyped) and we have no reason to not be hyped about his next season.

 | <img src="./plots/2019-20/oganunoby.png" style="zoom: 12.5%;" /><img src="./plots/2020-21/oganunoby.png" style="zoom: 12.5%;" /> |      |
 | ------------------------------------------------------------ | ---- |